 However, after several generations of peace, wickedness returned.
 “The people had spread again over all the face of the land, and there began again to be an exceedingly great wickedness upon the face of the land, and Heth began to embrace the secret plans again of old, to destroy his father” (Ether 9:26).
 Heth became king by murdering his father, Com, and prophets were sent forth to warn the people of impending judgments.

-2. Message: “That [the people] must prepare the way of the Lord or there should come a curse upon the face of the land; yea, even there should be a great famine, in which they should be destroyed if they did not repent” (Ether 9:28).
+MESSAGE: “That [the people] must prepare the way of the Lord or there should come a curse upon the face of the land; yea, even there should be a great famine, in which they should be destroyed if they did not repent” (v.
+28)

-3. Response of the People: “But the people believed not the words of the prophets, but they cast them out; and some of them they cast into pits and left them to perish” (Ether 9:29).
+RESPONSE OF THE PEOPLE: “But the people believed not the words of the prophets, but they cast them out; and some of them they cast into pits and left them to perish” (v.
+29).

-4. Outcome: This time the government did not protect the prophets to teach repentance freely in the land, but instead threatened the lives of the prophets.
-“And it came to pass that they did all these things according to the commandment of the king, Heth” (Ether 9:29).
-Consequently, judgments ensued: “And it came to pass that there began to be a great dearth upon the land, and the inhabitants began to be destroyed exceedingly fast” (Ether 9:30).
+OUTCOME: This time the government did not protect the prophets in freedom to teach repentance in the land, but threatened the lives of the prophets.
+“And it came to pass that they did all these things according to the commandment of the king, Heth” (v.
+29) Consequently, judgments: “And it came to pass that there began to be a great dearth upon the land, and the inhabitants began to be destroyed exceedingly fast” (v.
+30).
 Upon threat of destruction by poisonous serpents and drought, the people “began to repent of their iniquities and cry unto the Lord.
-And it came to pass that when they had humbled themselves sufficiently before the Lord he did send rain upon the face of the earth; and the people began to revive again” (Ether 9:34–35).
+And it came to pass that when they had humbled themselves sufficiently before the Lord he did send rain upon the face of the earth; and the people began to revive again” (vv.
+34–35).

-Peace and prosperity reigned in the land for another generation before Heth’s grandson Riplakish came to power.
-Unfortunately, he introduced polygamy, whoredoms, and high taxes and built prisons to house those who would not pay taxes, putting to death those who would not labor.
+Peace and prosperity reigned in the land for another generation before Heth’s grandson, Riplakish, came to power.
+Unfortunately, he introduced polygamy, whoredoms, and high taxes, and built prisons to house those who would not pay taxes, putting to death those who would not labor.
 The people rebelled against his policies and killed him.
-His son Morianton restored a measure of peace again among the people for several generations until the reign of Com.
+His son Morianton restored a measure of peace again among the people for several generations until the reign of Com2.

-2. Message: “The destruction of that great people except they should repent, and turn unto the Lord, and forsake their murders and wickedness” (Ether 11:1).
+MESSAGE: “Prophesied of the destruction of that great people except they should repent, and turn unto the Lord, and forsake their murders and wickedness” (vv.
+1–8)

-3. Response of the People: “The prophets were rejected by the people, and they fled unto [Com] for protection, for the people sought to destroy them” (Ether 11:2).
+RESPONSE OF THE PEOPLE: “The prophets were rejected by the people, and they fled unto [Com2] for protection, for the people sought to destroy them” (v.
+2).

-4. Outcome: Com protected the prophets, and there was a delay in the judgments of the Lord.
-Com was “blessed in all the remainder of his days” (Ether 11:3).
+OUTCOME: Com2 protected the prophets, and there was a delay in the judgments of the Lord.
+Com2 “was blessed in all the remainder of his days” (v.
+3).

-Com was a righteous ruler as was his son Shiblom.
+Com2 was a righteous ruler as was his son Shiblom.
 One of Shiblom’s brothers, however, rebelled against Shiblom and caused that “all the prophets who prophesied of the destruction of the people should be put to death” (Ether 11:5).
-Thus, “there began to be an exceedingly great war in all the land” (Ether 11:4).
+Thus, “there began to be an exceedingly great war in all the land” (v.
+4).
 Moroni describes the situation:

 This great destruction resulted in “heaps” of bodies upon the earth which eventually caused the people to repent, and “inasmuch as they did [repent] the Lord did have mercy on them” (Ether 11:8).